Goals

 Return the result of running create a new MIMEParams object.

-The delete(name)
+The delete(name) method, when

 invoked, must run these steps: